 Alterna Savings securitizes single-family and multi-unit insured mortgages into mortgage-backed securities ("MBS") and in turn sells the MBS to third parties or Canada Housing Trust ("CHT").
 CHT is financed through the issuance of CMBs, which are sold to third party investors under the Canada Mortgage Bond Program.
 The creation of MBS does not lead to the derecognition of the underlying mortgages as Alterna Savings has retained substantially all the risks and rewards of ownership.
 However, during the year, Alterna Savings also securitized and sold the MBS of certain insured multi-unit residential mortgages with no prepayment privileges.
-These mortgages were effectively derecognized as a result of these transactions as there was no prepayment or credit risk associated with the sold MBS.
+These mortgages were derecognized as a result of these transactions as there was no prepayment or credit risk associated with the sold MBS.
+As all mortgages securitized by Alterna Savings are required to be fully insured prior to sale, they post minimal to no credit risk to Alterna Savings immediately before or any time after the securitization transaction.

 Alterna Savings has entered into certain transactions which allow the transfer of the contractual right to receive the residual cash flows from the mortgages and transfer substantially all of the risks and rewards of ownership, including credit, interest rate, prepayment and other price risks.
 In these cases, the mortgages are derecognized from the consolidated balance sheets as described in note 2(i)(iii).

 The present value of the future residual cash flows is recorded on the consolidated balance sheets under other assets.
 If the criteria are not met, the mortgages remain on the books and a secured borrowing is recorded with respect to any consideration received.

 In addition to securitizing mortgages for liquidity purposes as described above, Alterna Savings purchases securities eligible for reinvestment in the CMB program under reverse repurchase agreements, and also packages residential insured mortgage loan receivables into MBS and in turn utilizes them to meet the reinvestment needs of the CMB program.
 These MBS are included in investments on the consolidated balance sheets.
-Refer to note 18 for income generated from securitization activity.
+Refer to note 19 for income generated from securitization activity.

-(000s) 31 Dec 2018 31 Dec 2017 Mortgages securitized: On-balance sheet (and included in loans) \$905,662 \$516,599 Off-balance sheet MBS held in trust and purchased securities per CMB reinvestment 1,199,220 803,142 guidelines (included in investments) Securities purchased under reverse purchase agreements (included in 9,848 41,783 investments) 22,517 22,937
+(000s) 31 Dec 2019 31 Dec 2018 Mortgages securitized: On-balance sheet (and included in loans) \$1,157,740 \$905,662 Off-balance sheet 1,746,931 1,199,220 MBS held in trust and purchased securities per CMB reinvestment guidelines (included in investments) 201 9,848 Securities purchased under reverse purchase agreements (included in investments) 20,457 22,517